jhelming73/Project-1/README.md

 #### Future Plans:

-- Add winning and loosing scoring logic.
+- Add winning and losing scoring logic.
 - Remove pop-up for displaying "Game Over".

 Play the game here from the Github repo: